metaleap/zentient/zdbg-vsc/proto/readme.md

 	// An optional end column of the range covered by the stack frame.
 	EndColumn int `json:"endColumn,omitempty"`

-	// An identifier for the stack frame.
-It must be unique across all threads.
-This id can be used to retrieve the scopes of the frame with the 'scopesRequest' or to restart the execution of a stackframe.
-	Id int `json:"id"`

 	// The optional source of the frame.
 	Source Source `json:"source,omitempty"`

-	// The line within the file of the frame.
-If source is null or doesn't exist, line is 0 and must be ignored.
+	// The column within the line.
+If source is null or doesn't exist, column is 0 and must be ignored.
-	Line int `json:"line"`
+	Column int `json:"column"`

 	// The module associated with this frame, if any.
 	//